oracle-samples/ia-tools-samples/README.md

 # Intelligent Advisor tools and samples

 This repository contains sample code and tools for Oracle Intelligent Advisor.
+Intelligent Advisor is designed to deliver consistent and auditable advice across channels and business processes by capturing rules in natural language and building interactive customer service experiences called interviews around those rules.
+Learn more about it [on the website](https://www.oracle.com/cx/service/intelligent-advisor/).

 ## Repository Structure